ulfahasanah/surplus/README.md

     ```javascript
     {
         "status": "error",
-        "message": "The name field is required."
+        "message": "The file must not be greater than 500 kilobytes."
     }
     ```